vr0n/define/README.md

 define: <some word>
 ```

-If you don't know, when you type this into Google, it just spits up the Merriam Webster
+If you don't know: when you type this into Google, it just spits up the Merriam Webster
 definition of the word instead of a matching search result.
 This is incredibly convenient,
 but not as convenient as doing it in a terminal.